soyart/ssg/soyweb/README.md

 # soyweb

-soyweb is a collection of ssg-go wrapper and extensions.
+soyweb is a collection of [ssg-go](https://github.com/soyart/ssg) wrappers and extensions.

-At the core, soyweb uses [ssg-go](https://github.com/soyart/ssg) of [ssg](https://romanzolotarev.com/ssg.html) to convert Markdown files into HTML files.
+soyweb extensions respect ssg-go quirks such as ssgignore, handling of header and footer templates, preference of source HTML files over the Markdown, file permissions, etc.

-soyweb extensions respect ssg-go quirks such as ssgignore, header and footer handling, preference of source HTML files over Markdown, file permissions, etc.
+## soyweb programs

 In addition to extension library, soyweb provides a few programs that serve as a collection of tools meant to replace [webtools](https://github.com/soyart/webtools).
 The main purpose is to build [artnoi.com](https://artnoi.com) with a single binary to streamline the site's CI/CD pipelines.

-> Most of these programs share the same CLI flags, and the help messagee
+> Most of these programs share the same CLI flags, and the help messages
 > can be accessible via `-h` or `--help`

 - [minifier](./cmd/minifier)